 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-bhagavAn who is indicated by the word “sath” having a single form (being the instrumental cause), being the singular (being the efficient cause) seed (being the material cause), out of his sankalpam (vow) became dhEvathAs (starting with brahmA, rudhra, indhra), rishis, many forms of jIvAthmAs, human forms, animal/plant forms and all forms. emperumAn created a singular causal ocean with in himself and lied down in that ocean (to create brahmA, etc.).
+bhagavAn who is indicated by the word “sath” having a single form (being the instrumental cause), being the singular (being the efficient cause) seed (being the material cause), out of his sankalpam (vow) became dhEvathAs (starting with brahmA, rudhra, indhra), rishis, many forms of jIvAthmAs, human forms, animal/plant forms and all forms. emperumAn created a singular causal ocean within himself and lay down in that ocean (to create brahmA et al).
 Such emperumAn who is the resident of paramapadham (spiritual realm) and the controller of the nithyasUris (eternally liberated souls), with amazing qualities and actions, is my master.